Perfect 1 Day Blue Mountains Itinerary (Local’s Guide)

 As you have seen in this post, the Blue Mountains National Park has a lot to offer.

-This amazing itinerary has been suggested by a Blue Mountains Local and takes you to the best spots the area has to offer.
-From a stunning view from Echo Point, a swim in the Minnehaha Falls and a wine tasting at a local winery: this itinerary has everything.
+From a stunning view from Echo Point, a swim in the Minnehaha Falls, and a wine tasting at a local winery: this itinerary has everything.

 This itinerary promises an authentic and fun experience – just what you need to have a fun day at the Blue Mountains.